Trikzyyy/R6ToolsMuteAndBlockTracker/README.txt

 If it close after a search, that mean the name don't exist or stats are 0, i got error case but it might bug, if it do, dm me with the name that you wrote and what's the app returns you

 Autostart:
-This will allow you to open the .exe automaticaly once you start R6, check AUTOSTART.txt for more info about it.
+This will allow you to open the .exe automaticaly once you start R6, check in Help folders > AUTOSTART.txt for more info about it.

 svcl :
-Its the .exe i use for the mute R6 fonctionnality, you don't need to start it to use this fonctionnality, just let it here
+Its the .exe i use for the mute R6 fonctionnality, you don't need to start it to use this fonctionnality, just let it here  - NIRCMD app

 Switch :
 It's the .bat i'm using to mute the game, if you start it manually,it'll mute/unmute the game

+All information like password are saved in local and only you can see them.